ArekSzreiber/CC-Shop-Frontend/README.md

  - [Karol Karpeta](https://github.com/KarolKarpeta)

-It is frontend part of web shop application.
+It is a frontend part of a web shop application.

 ## Technologies
  - Angular 8